 The differences in statutory rates and foreign tax credit calculations create the potential for AMT firms to face different incentives for the receipt of foreign-source income than if they were subject to only the regular tax.
-Hines and Hubbard (1990), Altshuler and Newlon (1993), and Altshuler, Newlon, and Randolph (1994) have shown that firms take advantage of deferral and timing opportunities to reduce their global tax liabilities on foreign-source income.
+Hines and Hubbard (1990), Altshuler and Newlon (1993), and Altshuler, Newlon, and Randolph (chap.
+9 in this volume) have shown that firms take advantage of deferral and timing opportunities to reduce their global tax liabilities on foreign-source income.
 This section considers the different tax positions faced by an AMT firm and its incentive to receive foreign-source income.